UKHomeOffice/removals_integration/README.md

 **How to verify Removals Integration JSON files**

+1. Create the following folder **C:\\GIT Projects\\removals\_integration\\express\\automation**

+2. Copy **Removals Integration** master branch of the project into the same folder

+    **git checkout master**

+    **git pull**

-1. Navigate to **C:\\GIT
+3. Navigate to **C:\\GIT
     Projects\\removals\_integration\\express\\automation\\features\\schema**

-2. Using a text editor (e.g. notepad) open the file labelled **sample\_input.schema**
+4. Using a text editor (e.g. notepad) open the file labelled **sample\_input.schema**

-3. Inside the Select All the text and copy into the clipboard
+5. Inside the Select All the text and copy into the clipboard

-4. Navigate to the following website
+6. Navigate to the following website
     <http://json-schema-validator.herokuapp.com/>

-5. Paste the text from your clipboard into the section labelled **Schema**
+7. Paste the text from your clipboard into the section labelled **Schema**

-6. In the section labelled Data enter the JSON file that you propose to send to the **Removal Integration** API
+8. In the section labelled Data enter the JSON file that you propose to send to the **Removal Integration** API

-7. Select the button labelled Validate.
+9. Select the button labelled Validate.
 In the right side of the screen in the section labelled **Validation results** you will expect to see Success (if not, the online tool will indicate if the JSON is invalid with suggestions why the data may be incorrect)

-8. NOTE: a sample JSON input file (see **sample\_input.json** located in the same folder as the schema file) is provided to assist the third party/tester
+10. NOTE: a sample JSON input file (see **sample\_input.json** located in the same folder as the schema file) is provided to assist the third party/tester